 More info on how these are scored, and what a good score is can be found on the pages linked to above.

 How do I View My Core Web Vitals?

 You can find your Core Web Vitals matrics via a range of tools including PageSpeed Insights, Search Console and Lighthouse.
 If you’re not familiar with these tools your easiest option is to enter your site’s URL into the PageSpeed Insights tool and look at the score out of 100 you get for Mobile and Desktop.
 This is your overall page speed score which is a good snapshot of how your site performs.
 For Core Web Vitals specific metrics look for the little blue flags.

 Which tools to use to review your Core Web Vitals metrics.

 What Do I Need To Do Next?

 If you want your site to perform well in Google we would recommend auditing your current page experience performance and that of your competitors.
 This will help you to see how much time you’ll need to invest in order to stay ahead of this update.
 From here you can create a plan of what you need to implement this year.
 You may find that Development changes are required in order to provide a better user experience, particularly if your site is more than a few years old.

 The good news is that these metrics are easy to test and you’ll be able to measure any improvement in your Largest Contentful Paint, First Input Delay and Cumulative Layout Shift ahead of Google’s ranking signals changing.

 If you’re an Optix client we’ll be in touch to let you know how we’re incorporating these metrics into our ongoing Marketing activity.
-If you’re not an Optix client but you would like to speak to our SEO experts about this drop us a line.
+If you are not an Optix client but would like an expert analysis of your site’s performance, and how to improve it, then get in touch.